Team Calendars FAQ

 Yes you can.
 Just add multiple names in the people field.

-Currently, it's not possible to subscribe to Google Public Calendar from Team Calendars.
-This is a known issue with Google Calendar; it appears that Google Calendar Public .ics file doesn't contain the data/event that can be read by Team Calendars to display events.
-Only Google Private Calendar can be subscribed from Team Calendars for now.
+Currently, it's not possible to subscribe to Google Calendar from Team Calendars using Public URL to this Calendar from Google.
+This is a known issue with Google Calendar; it appears that Google Calendar Public URL doesn't contain the data/event that can be read by Team Calendars to display events.
+You can subscribe to Google Calendar from Team Calendars using these links: